Kometa-Team/Kometa/docs/config/myanimelist.md

 # MyAnimeList Attributes

-Configuring [MyAnimeList](https://myanimelist.net/) is optional but is required for MyAnimeList based collections to function.
+Configuring [MyAnimeList](https://myanimelist.net/) is optional but is required for MyAnimeList based collections and operations to function.

 A `mal` mapping is in the root of the config file.